 1 teaspoon black pepper

-6-ounces of low moisture mozzarella (dairy or vegan), torn into bite-sized pieces (or 6-ounces of cheese curds)
+6 ounces of low moisture mozzarella (dairy or vegan), torn into bite-sized pieces (or 6 ounces of cheese curds)

-Start by making the Buffalo spice and Buffalo sauce and set aside.
+Start by making the Buffalo spice and Buffalo sauce and set it aside.
 Then make the fry seasoning by combining the salt, Buffalo spice, and pepper in a small bowl.
 Set aside.

 Scrub the potatoes well, then cut into 1/4″ thick sticks.
 Dry thoroughly with paper towels and leave them sitting on paper towels to allow the surface of the potatoes to dry out for about 30 minutes.